DYNAMOGENOMV2/DYNAMO-GENOME-V2/ACTIVATION-SUMMARY.md

 Framework generation is restricted.
 Execution unlocks ONLY when the owner issues the phrase:

-“Activate using the private DOOM Chemist.”
+“Activate using the private Operation DOOM Day Chemist Tape Eject Midgets.”

 If this phrase is not present in the initiating request,
 framework generation, replication, or structural export remains locked.